 The Collett Park Charity is held and managed by the Town Council.

 The Park has a full calendar of events and activities.
 See the Latest News on the homepage for updates on what’s on.
 If you would like to use the Park for your event or activity, please contact the Town Council Office.
 A copy of the Collett Park users policy can be found HERE.

-Park facilities: Cafe with outdoor seating & programme of events, toilets (incl. disabled), defibrillator on toilet block, 2 play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
+Park facilities: Cafe with outdoor seating & programme of events, toilets (incl. accessible), defibrillator on toilet block, 2 play areas, outdoor gym, bandstand, large naturally fed pond, ball game area.
 Coming Soon: bike racks and water re-fill station, Collett Park is part of the National water re-fill scheme.